Luminarys/synapse/README.md

 ## Development

 Please see [this issue](https://github.com/Luminarys/synapse/issues/1) for details on development status.
-If you're interested in developing a client for synapse, see `doc/RPC` for the current RPC spec.
+If you're interested in developing a client for synapse, see `doc/RPC` for the current RPC spec, or `doc/HACKING` if you'd like to contribute to synapse.